rat-pac/ratpac-two/doc/users_guide/rattest.rst

 At minimum, a test consists of a RAT macro and a ROOT macro -- the Monte Carlo and the analysis.
 New (simplified) geometries, modified RATDB databases, etc. can also be included.
 When run, these tests are compared to a standard via a KS test, and a web page is created with histograms (standard and current) and KS test results.
 The standard RAT logs and output ROOT file is also available for analysis.

 The existing rattests are included with the standard RAT distribution, in `$RATSHARE/test/`, with the functional tests in `$RATSHARE/test/full/<test-name>`.
-To run a single test, `cd` to the test directory and simply run `python3 $RATSHARE/python/rattest.py <test-name>` where `<test-name>` corresponds to a folder in `$RATSHARE/test/full`.
+To run a single test, `cd` to the test directory and simply run `rattest <test-name>` where `<test-name>` corresponds to a folder in `$RATSHARE/test/full`.
 Rattest will iterate through the directory structure to find the test, run the RAT macro, run the ROOT macro on the output, and generate a report page.

 The `rattest.py` script takes the following options::